tomlupo/onenote-mcp/README.md

 - Create new pages with HTML content
 - Read complete page content, including HTML formatting
 - Extract text content for AI analysis and summaries
+- Summarize content of all pages in a single operation
+- Read full content of all pages in a readable format
 - Search across your notes

 ## Installation